naveenphys/Power-Spectrum/README.md

-# Power-Spectrum
+# Power-Spectrum-Tools
-tools to analyse turbulent flows
+Set of tools to analyse turbulent flows